dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/Projects/05-Web-Presentation-Layer.md

-# SecureCleanApiWaf.Web Project (Presentation Layer)
+# CleanArchitecture.ApiTemplate.Web Project (Presentation Layer)

 > *"The user interface is the part of the system that the user sees and interacts with.
 Make it clean, make it intuitive, make it delightful."*
 > � **Martin Fowler**, Software Architecture and Design